theseus-os/Theseus/osdi20ae/README.md

 ## Results Reproducible
 As mentioned above, each subfolder in [osdi20ae](../osdi20ae) corresponds to an experiment in the paper and includes everything necessary to reproduce that experiment.

+Note that Figure 4 and Table 5, both in the appendix, will not be part of our final submission, so they are excluded from our artifacts.
+However, Figure 5 in the appendix will be included, so we included it in the artifacts herein.